Aging men and social connection. Is there a disconnect?

 MILNE-TYTE: To encourage older men to become healthier and less isolated through human connection.
 For NPR News, I'm Ashley Milne-Tyte.

-CHANG: And if you or someone you know is experiencing a crisis, you can call or text 988 for the Suicide & Crisis Lifeline.
+PARKS: If you or someone you know is experiencing a crisis, you can call or text 988 - just those three numbers, 988 - for the Suicide & Crisis Lifeline.

-(SOUNDBITE OF KEHLANI SONG, "BETTER NOT") Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF SEAN ANGUS WATSON'S "WALTZ IN SWEATERS") Transcript provided by NPR, Copyright NPR.

 NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.